6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 Fix 3.
 Use Touch ID or Face ID

 Sometimes, your biometrics still work even if your iPhone is asking for 6-digit passcode.
 If you've enabled your Touch ID or Face ID, you can try to unlock your iPhone with it.
-If successful, you can change your passcode by going to SettingsFace ID & Passcode (or Touch ID & Passcode on older models)→ Change Passcode.
-There, you can re-set or change to a 4-digit passcode if preferred.
+If successful, you can change your passcode by following the quick steps.

-Step 1.
-Launch iTunes on your PC or Mac.
-Then, connect your iPhone to iTunes.
-If your iPhone does not appears on iTunes, please update the iTunes version.
+• Step 2.
+Then, connect your iPhone to the computer.
+If your iPhone does not appears on iTunes/Finder, please update the app to the latest version.

-Step 2.
+• Step 3.
 Click on the little device icon.
 Then, select the Summary option.

-Step 3.
+• Step 4.
 Click on the Restore iPhone option to fix the iPhone asking for 6-digit passcode instead of 4 problem.

 restore iphone via itunes

 Fix 5.
-Fix iPhone asking for 6-digit passcode via iCloud
+Erase iPhone via iCloud Remotely

-Step 2.
+• Step 2.
 Sign in with your Apple Account and password.
 Then select the Find My iPhone option.

-Step 3.
+• Step 3.
 Click on the All Devices option, and select the iPhone that you want to erase.

-Step 4.
+• Step 4.
 Click on the Erase iPhone option to remove the screen lock from your iPhone.

 erase iphone via icloud

 Fix 6.
-Fix iPhone asking for 6-digit passcode via TunesKit iPhone Unlocker
+Fix iPhone Asking for 6-Digit Passcode via TunesKit iPhone Unlocker

 It is a dedicated iOS unlocking tool that helps unlock iOS screen, remove Apple ID, bypass MDM restriction, and remove Screen Time restriction without passcode.
 When your iPhone is disabled, iPhone passcode is forgotten, etc., TunesKit iPhone Unlocker can always unlock your iPhone with ease.